zk-phi/dragdroptouch/README.md

 - **dragThresholdPixels** is the number of pixels that a touchmove needs to actually move before the polyfill switches to drag mode rather than click mode.
   This value is 5 by default
-- **isPressHoldMode** is a flag that tells the polyfill whether a a long-press is required before polyfilling drag events.
-This value can be either `true` or `false`, and is `false` by default.
 - **forceListen** is a flag that determines whether the polyfill should be enabled irrespective of whether the browser indicates that it's running on a touch-enabled device or not.
 This value is `true` by default.
-- **pressHoldDelayMS**: is the number of milliseconds the polyfill will wait before it considers an active press to be a "long press".
-This value is 400 by default.
-- **pressHoldMargin** is the number of pixels we allow a touch event to drift over the course of a long press start.
-This value is 25 by default.
-- **pressHoldThresholdPixels** is the drift in pixels that determines whether a long press actually starts a long press, or starts a touch-drag instead.
-  This value is 0 by default.

 ## Thanks